rnowotniak/bannersbroker/README.md

 involved with (for various reasons) in the future.
 Therefore, I decided to publish the results of all of my work in this area.

-The simulator allows to create long-term forecasts, and to perform simulations and optimization of a **single account management** in BannersBroker.
+The simulator allows creating long-term forecasts, and to perform simulations and optimization of a **single account management** in BannersBroker.
 In the simulator, all rules of single account management have been implemented: monthly membership fees, traffic packs, limits (macro and color banks),